Trout & Salmon Stamp

 - In person at one of our offices, a town hall that has opted to sell licenses, or at a number of other vendors.
 For a complete list of vendors, visit the DEEP website or call DEEP Licensing and Revenue (860-424-3105).

-There is no physical stamp; when you purchase a Trout & Salmon stamp, a line noting that you have obtained a stamp is added to your license document (if purchasing online, don’t forget to print the updated license).
+There is no physical stamp; when you purchase a Trout & Salmon stamp, a line noting that you have obtained a stamp is added to your license document (if purchasing online, don’t forget to print the updated license or download it to your mobile device).